Fast radio bursts trigger aftershocks resembling earthquakes, but not solar flares: Correlation function study on FRBs

-The power law indicates that there is no characteristic time scale for the correlation.
+In summary, at least two of the data sets show clear power laws of $p\sim 2$, and the other data sets are consistent with similar power laws.
+The power law feature indicates that there is no characteristic time scale for the correlation.
 It is then natural to assume that the shorter peak of the bimodal wait-time distribution does not reflect the activity duration, but rather correlated aftershocks like earthquakes.
-In fact, it is known that the aftershock occurrence rate of earthquakes follows a power-law $\propto (\Delta t + \tau)^{-p}$ with $p \sim 1$ (the Omori-Utsu law) \citep{Omori1894,Utsu1995,deArcangelis2016}.
+In fact, it is known that the aftershock occurrence rate of earthquakes follows a power-law $\propto (\Delta t + \tau)^{-p}$ with $p \sim 1$ (the Omori-Utsu law) \citep{Omori1894,Utsu1957,Utsu1961,Utsu1995,deArcangelis2016}.
 This consideration provides a good motivation to investigate the similarity of correlation functions between FRBs and earthquakes.